rbourgeat/llm-rp/README.md

 ![LLM RP](llm-rp.png)

-## 📝 Requirement
+## 📎 Requirement

-For now:
+For now, Mac & Linux:
 - Python >= 3.8
-- Mac: `pip install -r requirements.txt && pip install coremltools`
+- `pip install -r requirements.txt && python3 -m spacy download en_core_web_sm`
-- Linux: `pip install -r requirements.txt`
 - Install `git lfs`

+## 🛠️ Config

+You can custom global variables at the top of `app/run.py` as you want.

+For increase performance, you can reduce the generated images size for exemple.

+🖍️ Note: the output images folder is in `app/images/`

 ## 👉🏻 Start